Guidelines for "Product of Canada" and "Made in Canada" claims

-The guidelines for "Product of Canada" and "Made in Canada" claims promote compliance with subsection 5.(1) of the Food and Drugs Act and subsection 7(1) of the Consumer Packaging and Labelling Act, which prohibit false and misleading claims.
+The guidelines for "Product of Canada" and "Made in Canada" claims promote compliance with subsection 5(1) of the Food and Drugs Act and subsection 6(1) of the Safe Food for Canadians Act, which prohibit false and misleading claims.

 The use of "Product of Canada" and "Made in Canada" claims is voluntary.
 However, once a company chooses to make one of these claims, the product to which it is applied should meet these guidelines.